Baguio Central University

-Baguio Central University is a private, non-sectarian, basic and higher education institution in Baguio City, Benguet, Philippines.
+Baguio Central University is a private, non-sectarian, basic and higher education institution in Baguio City, Philippines.
 It offers education to high school and preschool students.
 It is also known for its vocational courses.

 History

 This institution was established by Godofredo Fernandez in 1945 and started offering vocational courses.
 The school was first known as 'Centro Academy'.
 After four years of success, the school started to offer a high school program with its vocational courses to serve students for another option after their vocational training.
 With its desire for helping many students in the city, the school evolves itself offering degree programs in 1951.

 The Board of Directors changed its name into 'Lyceum of Baguio' in 1976, then changed it to Baguio Central University in 1977.
 The school continued to expand their academic programs until 2002.
 The school has many campuses in the city to give their students a comfortable environment.